Looking for things to do in Wilmington, NC? Check out this 24 Hours In Wilmington, NC post for restaurants, activities, and more.

 There are a few local restaurants that offer certificates on Restaurant.com.
 If you can purchase a few ahead of your trip, you’ll be able to save on your meals when you get here.
 Plus, it’ll help you from having to walk around and decide where to eat.

 Now it’s time for late night.
-Depending on the day and season, you have a ton of options.
+Depending on the day and season, you have a ton of options if you’re looking for things to do in Wilmington, NC at night.
 Front Street, as you may have realized, is full of bars.
 You can spend time in any of them and have a good time.
 If you’re looking for something with a little more activity, our favorite ideas are:

 If you like music, there are a bunch of music venues that get big names.
-Check out Greenfield Lake Amphitheater (1941 Amphitheater Drive).
+Check out Greenfield Lake Amphitheater (1941 Amphitheater Drive) and Live Oak Bank Pavilion (10 Cowan St).
 You can also see some great performances at the Kenan Auditorium at UNCW (601 S. College Road).
 If you’re into theater, you can catch fantastic shows at Thalian Hall (310 Chestnut Street) too.

 If you just want to barhop, there are tons of bars downtown and breweries in Wilmington for you to do just that.